n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awsses.md

 On this page, you'll find a list of operations the AWS SES node supports and links to more resources.

-!!! note "Credentials"
+/// note | Credentials
 Refer to [AWS SES credentials](/integrations/builtin/credentials/aws/) for guidance on setting up authentication.
+///

-!!! note "Examples and Templates"
+/// note | Examples and Templates
 For usage examples and templates to help you get started, take a look at n8n's [AWS SES integrations](https://n8n.io/integrations/aws-ses/){:target=_blank .external-link} list.
+///

 ## Basic Operations